amkatayama/Healthy-Recipe-App/README.md

 }

 ```
+I got the class name "tout__titleLink" by right clicking on the webpage and selecting "Inspect".
+This shows the HTML of the webpage, and by looking through this I was able to differentiate what information I want to scrape, and what to discard.
 This is a very small portion of my webscraping code intended only for simple demonstration of how I implemented it.
-The full code can be seen in [webscrape.swift]().
+The full code can be seen in [Webscrape.swift](https://github.com/amkatayama/Healthy-Recipe-App/main/Webscrape.swift).

 ### Object Oriented Programming for displaying recipes

 ## Functionality

+I tested the functionality of my application using the test plan that was shown in the [Test Plan](#test-plan) section.
+This was strictly reviewed with the clients to maximize its usability.
+Here is the [link](https://vimeo.com/user188693914) to the video which demonstrates the usage of the application by executing through each test plan.

 ## Evaluation
+Future Recommendations / Improvements:

+## Resources
+[1] Firebase Authentication Tutorial 2020 - Custom IOS Login Page (Swift), CodeWithChris, 25 July 2019, www.youtube.com/watch?v=1HN7usMROt8&t=3221s. </br>
+[2] Web Scraping in Swift 4 Using SwiftSoup, AG Tutorials, 22 Oct.
+2018, www.youtube.com/watch?v=z2Z90aJUXhg&t=1224s. </br>
+[3] Custom Search Bar Using Firebase In SwiftUI - Integrating SearchBar With Firebase Using SwiftUI, Kavsoft, 31 Jan.
+2020, www.youtube.com/watch?v=wnsSYeJtmYw&t=366s. </br>
+[4] Hudson, Paul.
+“The Ultimate Guide to Timer.”
+Hacking with Swift, Hacking with Swift, 3 Jan.
+2021, www.hackingwithswift.com/articles/117/the-ultimate-guide-to-timer.